xzel23/utility/README.md

 ### 21.1.0

 - BREAKING: moved TableViews utility class to com.dua3.utility.fx.controls
+- DEPRECATIONS: In LangUtil, non-allocation-free methods check(), checkArg(), and require...() have been marked as deprecated for removal
 - added TableViews.newTableView(), with options to make rows and columns reorderable, resizeable and sortable; support for text based and generic node based cells.
 - enhance `TableViews` with flexible column resizing and weight-based layout